-Governance activities, attributes, and disclosures: our ownership structure, decision-making process, corporate policies, and other aspects that balance the rights, responsibilities, and identity of various shareholders and stakeholders in the company.
+Governance activities, attributes, and disclosures: our ownership structure, leadership diversity, decision-making processes, corporate policies, risk management, and other aspects that balance the rights, responsibilities, and identity of various shareholders and stakeholders in the company.

 If a company makes a profit manufacturing toxic poison then dumps everything it can’t sell into the local river next to its factory, it could have good financial accounting performance on paper.
 But anyone who uses an ESG framework or lens to view the company quickly realizes (a) the company’s not counting the real costs of its business and (b) there are huge risks to its business viability, such as the government noticing what it's doing and shutting it down.

 No ESG investor would invest in this company.
 And that in and of itself is increasingly becoming a risk to companies: as trillions of investment dollars transition to ESG, many environmentally or socially harmful companies are seeing it become more and more difficult to find investors who will fund their business.

 Now that we’ve defined ESG, let’s summarize the key differences between ESG and sustainability:

 1. ESG is about company stakeholders, identity, and decision-making — the board, CEO, employees, shareholders, and other stakeholders — whereas sustainability is about the relationship between a company and the environment